wright-group/WrightTools/docs/write_from_method.rst

 ----------

 A few simple validation checks can be performed.
 If it is not possible to read a data object, it should raise a ``WrightTools`` exception.
-See :module:`~WrightTools.exceptions`.
+See :mod:`~WrightTools.exceptions`.
 If it is simply an unexpected feature, such as unusual file extension, it should raise a warning.
 ``WrightTools`` includes a specific warning for unexpected file type: :class:`~WrightTools.exceptions.WrongFileTypeWarning`.
 You should also validate the name, and extract the default in this step.